 - 1.5 teaspoon fresh ginger, finely grated OR ¾ teaspoon ground ginger

 - Grease a skillet, an 8-inch square baking dish, a 9-inch round pie dish or a combination of mini skillets and ½ cup Mason jars.
 Preheat oven to 375°F.

 - In a large bowl, combine finely chopped rhubarb and pineapple with sweetener, cornstarch and freshly grated ginger.

 - Combine crumble topping ingredients in a medium bowl and cut in butter.
 Alternately, pulse mixture in a food processor until butter or coconut oil is in pea-sized pieces.

 - Fill greased baking dish with pineapple-rhubarb mixture.

-- Top with Crisp topping.
+- Top with crumble topping.

 - Bake for 22-25 minutes or until topping is golden brown and fruit is bubbling.

 - Remove from oven.
 Cool slightly, then serve warm, or with ice cream or whipped cream.